-When a Restraining Order Has Nothing to Do with Domestic Violence
+When a Restraining Order in NJ Has Nothing to Do with Domestic Violence

 You can’t shake the feeling that something terrible is about to happen to you.
 All things considered, your fears are entirely warranted.
 That said, you don’t meet the qualifications for a restraining order under NJ’s Prevention of Domestic Violence Act of 1991.
 Does that mean you can’t ask the court for protection?